Solicitor, Lee Dawkins, says that sex abuse victims should not be made to suffer twice for the crimes committed against them

 Whilst this thinking might be appropriate for some CICA claims, the scheme really should disregard criminal behaviour that has only occurred as a result of the original crime against the victim, especially where there is expert evidence to support this.

-The Criminal Injuries Compensation Authority need to urgently review its procedures to ensure that sex abuse victims are not discriminated against and made to suffer twice for the crimes perpetrated against them.
+The Criminal Injuries Compensation Authority needs to urgently review its procedures to ensure that sex abuse victims are not discriminated against and made to suffer twice for the crimes perpetrated against them.

-If you wish to make a CICA claim or have an award reviewed then call our free legal helpline on 0800 037 8020.
+If you wish to make a CICA claim on a No Win, No Fee basis, or have an award reviewed, then give our free confidential legal helpline a call on freephone 0333 888 0446 or email us.